dringeis/MITgcm/doc/phys_pkgs/seaice.rst

 In addition, the yield curve can be truncated with a Mohr-Coulomb slope if ``SEAICEmcMU`` is set to be different than 1.0 in ``data.seaice``.
 By doing so, a Coulombic yield curve is defined, similarly as the one shown in :cite:`hib2000` and :cite:`ringeisen2019`.

-For this rheology, it is recommanded to use a non-zero tensile strength, so set ``SEAICE_tensilFac`` to be superior to zero in ``data.seaice``, e.g. 0.05 or 5%.
+For this rheology, it is recommended to use a non-zero tensile strength, so set ``SEAICE_tensilFac`` to be greater than zero in ``data.seaice``, e.g. 0.05 or 5%.

 .. _para_phys_pkg_seaice_altVPrheologies_MCS: